Bogotá rail: Distribution and habitat

 The Bogotá rail is a scarce species endemic to the departments of Cundinamarca and Boyacá in the Eastern Andes of Colombia.
 It inhabits wetlands, ponds, and wet meadows on montane slopes and in the páramo, at elevations ranging from 2000 to 4100 m meters.
 The species is typically found in dense reedbeds dominated by the sedge Schoenoplectus californicus, but also including emergent vegetation such as Juncus effusus, Polygonum punctatum, Rumex obtusifolius, Bidens laevis, Hydrocotyle ranunculoides, and Carex acutata.
 Reedbeds bordered by dwarf Chusquea bamboo or other dense vegetation seem to be favored.

 A study of Bogotá rails in the wetland of La Conejera found that they spent on average 84% of their time within this type of habitat.
 The birds were also observed in wet grasslands, although it seems that they mainly ventured into this more open (and predator-friendly) habitat while moving between patches of wetland.
 They were only occasionally seen on floating vegetation.

 Behavior

 Movement

-The Bogotá rail's movements, if any, have not been recorded.
+The Bogotá rail is a resident species.